parse-community/docs/_includes/android/queries.md

 # Queries

-We've already seen how a `%{ParseQuery}` with `getInBackground` can retrieve a single `%{ParseObject}` from Parse.
-There are many other ways to retrieve data with `%{ParseQuery}` - you can retrieve many objects at once, put conditions on the objects you wish to retrieve, cache queries automatically to avoid writing that code yourself, and more.
+We've already seen how a `ParseQuery` with `getInBackground` can retrieve a single `ParseObject` from Parse.
+There are many other ways to retrieve data with `ParseQuery` - you can retrieve many objects at once, put conditions on the objects you wish to retrieve, cache queries automatically to avoid writing that code yourself, and more.

 ## Basic Queries

 In many cases, `getInBackground` isn't powerful enough to specify which objects you want to retrieve.
-The `%{ParseQuery}` offers different ways to retrieve a list of objects rather than just a single object.
+The `ParseQuery` offers different ways to retrieve a list of objects rather than just a single object.

-The general pattern is to create a `%{ParseQuery}`, put conditions on it, and then retrieve a `List` of matching `%{ParseObject}`s using the `findInBackground` method with a `FindCallback`.
+The general pattern is to create a `ParseQuery`, put conditions on it, and then retrieve a `List` of matching `ParseObject`s using the `findInBackground` method with a `FindCallback`.
 For example, to retrieve scores with a particular `playerName`, use the `whereEqualTo` method to constrain the value for a key:

 ```java
 ParseQuery<ParseObject> query = ParseQuery.getQuery("GameScore");